American Recovery and Reinvestment Act of 2009: Recovery.gov

 A May 21, 2009, article in The Washington Post stated, "To build support for the stimulus package, President Obama vowed unprecedented transparency, a big part of which, he said, would be allowing taxpayers to track money to the street level on Recovery.gov..."
 But three months after the bill was signed, Recovery.gov offers little beyond news releases, general breakdowns of spending, and acronym-laden spreadsheets and timelines."
 The same article also stated, "Unlike the government site, the privately run Recovery.org is actually providing detailed information about how the $787 billion in stimulus money is being spent."

 Reports regarding errors in reporting on the Web site made national news.
 News stories circulated about Recovery.gov reporting fund distribution to congressional districts that did not exist.

-A new Recovery.gov website was redesigned at a cost estimated to be $9.5 million through January 2010.
-The section of the act that was intended to establish and regulate the operation of Recovery.gov was actually struck prior to its passage into law.
-Section 1226, which laid out provisions for the structure, maintenance, and oversight of the website were struck from the bill.
-Organizations that received stimulus dollars were directed to provide detailed reports regarding their use of these funds; these reports were posted on recovery.gov.